krzyswys/Algorythms-and-data-structures/README.md

-This repository contains alogrythms and data structures made for Algorythms and Data Structures course on AGH univesity.
+This repository contains algorithms and data structures made for the Algorithms and Data Structures course at AGH university.

-The course was devided in three parts: sorting, dynamic algorythms, graphs and required me to take part in weekly exercies - 'offline', 3 coloquims and 1 egzam.
-For every folder part respecive uni exercies, coloquim, offline and my own exercises are included.
+The course was divided in three parts: sorting, dynamic algorithms, graphs and required me to take part in weekly exercise - 'offline', 3 coloquims and 1 egzam.
+For every folder part respective uni exercises, colloquium, offline and my own exercises are included.

-Folder exercises contains desctiptions of problems that were present during class.
-Solution to those are in respecive folders for each section.
+Folder exercises contain descriptions of problems that were present during class.
+Solution to those are in respective folders for each section.

-Tests that are aviable for veryifcation of some of the solutions are written by teacher of the course and some of the studends.
-Folder 'previous exams' contains exams and some coloquims that were in previous years, most of solutions to those problems are made by other students - i used answerd to better prepere myself for exam.
+Tests that are available for verification of some of the solutions are written by the teacher of the course and some of the students.
+Folder 'previous exams' contains exams and some coloquims that were in previous years, most of the solutions to those problems are made by other students - I used answers to better prepare myself for the exam.